Be there for the writer inside you

 Stop resisting failure and stop fighting failure and stop fighting your resistance to failure.
-All this fighting just adds a whole other level of energy-sucking, mood-killing and creativity-busting.
-We can also stop trying to think positive.
-And forget about star-reaching or being-like [fill in the blank].
-We can, however, hold a goal very loosely (or forget it completely) and accept we need to do what writers need to do: write, revise, send.
+All this fighting that adds a whole level of energy-sucking, mood-killing and creativity-busting when you’re trying to express something.

 Therefore, you can also stop trying to think positive.

 You can also forget about star-reaching or being-like ________.

 It’s hard to let go of these things, I know that from experience.

 You—we—can, however, hold a goal very loosely (or forget it completely).

 We can write because we love it.
 Because it connects us to ourselves—first and foremost.

 The words we first write are fertile, but they are also like raw data.
 Some things are obvious and others need interpreting.
 So with this raw data of sorts, with the words we have, we can read them and feel them in our bodies.
 And when we do that we begin to know what fits and what’s uncomfortable and needs to stay, and what’s uncomfortable and needs to go.